Genève-Cornavin railway station

 Geneva railway station (Gare de Genève), also known as Geneva Cornavin railway station, is Geneva's main train station, located in the centre of the city.
 The immediate area surrounding it is known as Cornavin; both names can be used interchangeably.

-The third largest train station in Switzerland by passenger numbers, with 116,000 users on average per working day (figures before Léman Express network began full operation), it sees over 400 train departures every day from its eight through-platforms.
-Platforms 7 and 8 have French and Swiss border controls.
-Long distance and regional express trains leave for France without making any stops in Switzerland.
+The third largest train station in Switzerland by passenger numbers behind Zürich HB and Bern, with 156,000 users on average per working day in 2022, it sees over 720 train departures every day from its eight through-platforms.
+Platforms 6 and 7 have French and Swiss border controls.
+Long-distance and regional express trains leave for France without making any stops in Switzerland.
 Another reason to separate the tracks is the different electrical standards of the relevant railway system on either side.
 The French system uses 25 kV at 50 Hz AC, but the Swiss system uses 15 kV AC at 16.7 Hz.